happiguru/tic-tac-toe/README.md

 # Tic Tac Toe Project

-Tic-Tac-Toe Game Application In Ruby

-> In this project, it is assigned for us to create a Tic Tac Toe game using only Ruby to increase our knowledge on the OOP concepts.
+In this project, it is assigned for us to create a Tic Tac Toe game using only Ruby to increase our knowledge on the OOP concepts.
 This project was split in 4 milestones, which were:
 - Setting up the project
 - Designing the user interface
 - Creating the game logic
 - Writing the game instructions

-> The main goal of this project is to asure I master the methods ruby provides and to learn how to replicate them using basic coding knowledge.
+The main goal of this project is to asure I master the methods ruby provides and to learn how to replicate them using basic coding knowledge.

 ## Live Demo
 [Live Demo Link](https://repl.it/@pastorp3/tic-tac-toe#README.md)